 For more information about groups, go to the Groups page.
 If your favourite activity is not among them, maybe we can arrange to introduce it?

 General meetings of members are held monthly.
 There is a guest speaker or some kind of social activity.
 They cover a wide range of topics.
-Typically, we have enjoyed a lady shipwrecked in the Antartic, the story behind Les Misérables, and the plans of the Bloodhound Team to hit a new world land speed record.
+Typically, we have enjoyed talks on medical dogs, engraving on the edge of a razor blade, and the plans of the Bloodhound Team to hit a new world land speed record.
 Go to the Events Page to find out more.

 Our magazine, the TUBA, is published three time a year.
-For more information, visit the TUBA page.
+For more information, or to download a copy, please visit the TUBA page.

 We publish a bulletin of updates monthly.
-This keeps us up to date with changes since the last edition of Tuba.
+This keeps us up to date with changes between issues of the Tuba.
 For more information, visit the TUBA page.

 Our Facebook page